-OCTOBER 2019, so that all Advisory Committee members could attend.) b) For the 2020 calendar, Woods additionally proposed shifting WCSA meetings from the 3rd Wed to the 3rd Thurs.
-After considerable discussion, it was determined that no day is perfect, but that the 3rd Tues had fewer conflicts than other days.
-Woods took a roll-call vote and the action to move the WCSA meetings in 2020 to the 3rd Tues was unanimously approved.
-Kreith expressed the view this should be revisited at the October meeting after people have checked their calendars for next year

-11. Advisory Committee Comments: Committee Member Liz McCapes commented that she is working on a history of Old Willowbank with the assistance of Gary Peterson and Vice Chair Kreith.
-Kreith commented that the history should address the entire Old Willowbank area and not just emphasize one of the original subdivisions at the expense of the others.
+- Thursday : a) Chair Woods proposed moving the upcoming October WCSA meeting from Wednesday 16 October 2019 to Thursday 17 October 2019 to avoid conflicts for himself and Vice Chair Kreith.
+The Committee unanimously approved the proposed change, although it meant that one member would be unable to attend.
+(Note: subsequent to the meeting, with the concurrence of County Counsel.
+Woods polled the Committee by e-mail and received unanimous agreement to change the Oct meeting to TUESDAY, 15 OCTOBER 2019, so that all Advisory Committee members could attend.) b) For the 2020 calendar, Woods additionally proposed shifting WCSA meetings from the 3 rd Wednesday to the 3 rd Thursday.
+After considerable discussion it was conceded that no day is perfect, but that the 3 rd Tuesday had fewer conflicts than other days.
+Woods took a roll-call vote and the action to move the WCSA meetings in 2020 to the 3 rd Tuesday was unanimously approved.
+Kreith expressed the view that this should be revisited at the October meeting after people have had the opportunity to check their calendars for next year.
+10. Advisory Committee Comments: Committee Member Liz McCapes commented that she is working on a history of Old Willowbank with the assistance of Gary Peterson and Vice Chair Kreith.
+Kreith commented that the history should address the entire Old Willowbank area rather than emphasizing one of the original subdivisions at the expense of the others.
 Deputy Supervisor Reed recently encouraged developing a more extensive history for the County archives.
 Eileen Gueffroy suggested contacting Dair Rausch to learn of her records.
-Committee Member Calfee mentioned that the history project might want to take note that the Putah Creek North Branch was created originally as a drainage channel dug by crews of Chinese workers.

-Woods commented re. the extension of Oakside south of Montgomery Rd.
+Committee Member Calfee mentioned that the history project might want to take note that the Putah Creek North Branch was created originally as a drainage channel and was dug by crews of Chinese workers.
+Woods commented re the extension of Oakside Drive south of Montgomery Road.
 A new owner of an agricultural land tract south of Montgomery has been complaining when people walk their dogs on what many understand to be a public road.
 There was a brief discussion about the question of how far the public road south of Montgomery extends: all the way to the levee? to the now buried remnants of Putah Creek, etc.?
 Reed offered to attempt to clarify.

-Woods further commented that it is the season of mosquito abatement and there is information on aerial and ground spraying available at 800-429-1022 or fight.the.bite.net

-Kreith: Suggested a discussion of water rates at the Tuesday, October 15 meeting.

-12. Adjournment at 8:40 PM: Next Regular meeting of the WCSA Advisory Committee meeting rescheduled to TUESDAY, 15 OCTOBER 2019, Marguerite Montgomery Elementary School Multipurpose Room.
+Woods further commented that it is the season of mosquito abatement and that information on aerial and ground spraying is available at 800-429-1022 or fight.the.bite.net.Kreith: Suggested that there be a discussion of water rates at the Tuesday, October 15 meeting.
+11. Adjournment at 8:40 PM: Next Regular meeting of the WCSA Advisory Committee meeting rescheduled to TUESDAY, 15 OCTOBER 2019, Marguerite Montgomery Elementary School Multipurpose Room.